-Introduction to Degree
+Introduction to the Undergraduate Degree Classification Calculator

 Students please note: the calculator should be used as a guide only.

 It cannot calculate awards for: